andersardo/gramps_Treemerge/README.md

       and index that in a free-text database
   * Use a person text-representation as a query to the free-text database
   * Test the top X results more detailed for a possible match
-  * Use a machine-learning tool like SVM to categorise matches.
-SVM is a machine-learning tool that you train to recognize and group objects (feature vectors) into categories.
+  * Use a machine-learning tool like SVM or ensemble classification to categorise matches.
+    They are machine-learning tools that you
+    train to recognize and group objects (feature vectors) into categories.
     In this case feature vectors are comparisons between persons and categories are 'match' and 'no match'.
     A feature vector consists of various aspect like name similarity, event similarity, see below.
-    SVM can give a probability that a match is an exact match
+    The classification give a probability that a match is an exact match

 The above design avoids the need to compare all persons to all other persons thus cutting the algorithm complexity from n-squared to k * n where n is the number of persons in the database and k is an implementation dependent constant.